What Is A Termite Management Plan?

 2. Trenching – is excavating the soil around the home (i.e. lawn, garden beds) allowing the saturation of trench and backfilled soil

 3. Reticulation System– this is where pipes are inserted in hard-to-access locations (like under decking or slabs) usually before the property is built.
 They allow termiticide to be periodically refilled from outside the building.
-Reticulation can be installed after construction around the perimeter of the home although not always recommended.
+Reticulation can be installed after construction around the perimeter of the home although it's not always recommended.

 2. Bait stations